French Christmas markets in the Alsace

 - On January 1 : 2pm to 6pm, from 2/1 : 10am to 6pm

-One of the most beautiful Marché’s in all the Alsace, Strasbourg is absolutely a stunning, unforgettable market to visit.
+One of the most beautiful Marché’s in all the Alsace, Strasbourg is absolutely a stunning, unforgettable french Christmas market to visit.
 From the violinists and musicians playing Christmas carols in the streets to the bells of the cathedral ringing throughout the town.
-It will give you goose-bumps as you walk the streets, smell the heavenly smells of pastry, roasted chestnuts and drink some warm chocolate chaud (hot chocolate.)
+It will give you goose-bumps as you walk the streets, smell the heavenly smells of pastry, roasted chestnuts and drink some warm chocolate Chaud (hot chocolate.)

 - Late opening on Fridays (until 9 pm) and Saturdays (until 10 pm).